sdsc/gnutools-roll/README.md

 ## Dependencies

-The gnu-roll requires that you first build and install the [gnucompiler-roll](https://github.com/sdsc/gnucompiler-roll) onto your Rocks(r) frontend or development appliance.
+The gnutools-roll requires that you first build and install the [gnucompiler-roll](https://github.com/sdsc/gnucompiler-roll) onto your Rocks(r) frontend or development appliance.

 ## Building

-To build the gnu-roll, execute these instructions on a Rocks development machine (e.g., a frontend or development appliance):
+To build the gnutools-roll, execute these instructions on a Rocks development machine (e.g., a frontend or development appliance):

 ```shell